 Ludovic EngelvinA trained sommelier and former pupil of Didier Dagueneau, Ludovic went back to his native Languedoc and opened a wine shop.
 He also bought 1 hectare of old Grenache Noir planted in 1955 and started making a bit of wine on the side.
 A few years later, with a few more hectares at his disposal, he sold the shop and went into winemaking full time.
 His schooling becomes apparent when you taste his wines as he takes Grenache to a level of refinement rarely seen.

 Domaine LedogarXavier and Matthieu, the current generation of winemakers at the family estate, decided to stop selling their grapes to the local coop in 1998.
 Then ensued a complete reworking of the farming practices on their 22 hectares of vines.
 They mainly farm old vines of Carignan and Grenache between the ages of 60 and 120 years old, as well as a little bit of the rare Carignan Blanc.
-They are very generous of their experience, always advising other winemakers in the area and trying to bring the reputation of the young Corbières-Boutenac appellation ever higher.
+They are very generous with their experience, always advising other winemakers in the area and trying to bring the reputation of the young Corbières-Boutenac appellation ever higher.

 Le Casot des MaillolesMade famous by the hard work of Alain Castex and his wife, it was now time for them to move on and they found in Jordi Perez the same spirit that had animated them all these years.
 Jordi took over gradually, working alongside them, and the wines made in 2015 are the last made by Alain and Jordi.
-From now on, Jordi flies solo.
+Jordi now flies solo.
 Le Casot des Mailloles is a 5 hectare estate nestled on steep, walled terraces overhanging the town of Banyuls.